Trends in Integration of Vision and Language Research: A Survey of Tasks, Datasets, and Methods: Introduction

-Nevertheless, in this survey, we go beyond and provide comprehensive overview of ten different tasks along with methods, datasets, and evaluation metrics that are driving the current integration of vision and language research.
-We first introduce ten prominent tasks of integration of vision and language along with their methods in the Section~\ref{sec:tasks} and give an overview of the datasets used for each of these tasks in Section~\ref{sec:datasets}.
-Then, in Section~\ref{sec:rep}, we describe the representation used for both vision and language separately and further discuss the major methods that combine both of them for realizing a task.
-In Section~\ref{sec:evalmea}, we present the evaluation metrics used for all ten tasks.
-Furthermore, in Section~\ref{sec:results}, benchmark results achieved for each task through the corresponding methods are compared and discussed.
-In Section~\ref{sec:future}, we discuss the possible future directions and finally Section~\ref{sec:conc} concludes our survey and discusses some insights into the findings.
+With our efforts in this survey, we go beyond these and present a comprehensive overview of ten different tasks that are prominent in the current integration of vision and language research.
+We first begin with a background on the traditional tasks in computer vision and NLP separately, and then show how they facilitate in designing the prominent ten tasks for the integration of vision and language modalities in Section~\ref{sec:background}.
+Following that, we provide an in-depth exploration of each of the ten tasks and present details about the datasets, methods, results, and open challenges in separate sections beginning from Section~\ref{sec:vdgandstory} and ending at Section~\ref{sec:vlntask}.
+In Section~\ref{sec:vlpretrain}, we provide details about the joint pretraining of vision and language, which is gaining momentum in recent years, that aims to solve multiple tasks at once using learned representations.
+It is then followed in Section~\ref{sec:future} by potential future research directions.
+Finally, in Section~\ref{sec:conc}, we conclude our survey and offer some insights.